 It’s no secret, web design can be costly.
 With quotes from $500 to $50,000, your new site might not benefit from the investment as much as you’d hope.
 Custom design doesn’t take just money either.
 Your time is much more valuable to your site than choosing colors, layouts, and managing a designer.

 The point is this: make sure you know what the number one goal is for your site.
-If new design is the best way to reach that goal, by all means pursue it.
+If a new design is the best way to reach that goal, by all means, pursue it.
 But nine times out of ten, that money can be put to much better use.